 Saving at DIY Stores in Spain

-DIY stores in Spain offer a good selection of home improvement, gardening items and economical home decoration products.
+DIY stores in Spain offer a good selection of home improvement supplies, gardening items and economical home decoration products.
 Check out our round-up of the major brands, how to find special promos and what their store cards offer.

 In order to find their latest offers visit the promos section (promociones) where you’ll be able to look through brochures online.

-Many stores also rent tools and machinery – make sure you check the daily vs weekend rate as the latter is often better value (pick-up on Friday afternoon and return on Monday morning).
+Many stores also rent tools and machinery.
+Check the daily vs weekend rate as the latter is often better value (pick-up on Friday afternoon and return on Monday morning).

-If you use Leroy Merlin often, it’s a good idea to request a Club Leroy Merlin Card.
-The card gives 3% back on purchases as Leroy Merlin store vouchers and exclusive promos.
+For regular visitors, it’s a good idea to request a Club Leroy Merlin Card.
+The card gives 3% back on purchases as Leroy Merlin store vouchers and holders receive exclusive promos.
 Their “Pack Renueva Tu Casa” gives 10% back as a gift card on major home DIY projects with the following minimum spends: